apache/dubbo-go-samples/polaris/limit/README.md

 ### dubbogo.yaml configuration file

-When using PolarisMesh's service current limiting capability, you need to enable PolarisMesh's registration discovery function in dubbogo first.
+When using PolarisMesh's service current limiting capability, you need to enable PolarisMesh's registration discovery function in dubbogo firstly.

 ````yaml
 dubbo: